On a Cop Show

 - Season six starts off this way with House in a mental institution.

-- Thirteen, a member of House's team, is also suffering from Huntington's Chorea.
+- Thirteen, a member of House's team, is suffering from Huntington's Chorea.

 - Near the end of season 8 Wilson has cancer.
 Double irony points since he's an oncologist.

-- In Bones, a Serial Killer kidnaps first Bones and Hodgins, and later Booth.
-Not to mention that Gormagon's apprentice turns out to be Zack.
+- A Serial Killer kidnaps first Bones and Hodgins, and later Booth.
+Gormagon's apprentice turns out to be Zack.

 - Played with in the episode where the Gravedigger, the Serial Killer who had abducted Bones, Hodgins, and Booth, finally goes to trial.
 The team realizes that in order to secure a conviction, they have to drop the charges on their own abductions and focus on one of the cases that doesn't involve them directly.